Known in Britain as a "Christmas Special" (not to be confused with a Christmas Special

 - Jazz Jackrabbit has a special Christmas "demo", as well as a full Christmas-themed episode.

 - This Touhou Fan Vid gives Flandre a chance to celebrate Christmas.

-- Related to this is the third bonus level of the second Ouendan game, where a guy sends a text message to his girlfriend on Christmas excusing his lateness, and the Anthropomorphic Personification of said text message has to reach its destination.
-Comparing it to the above will probably cause extremely severe Mood Whiplash.
+- The third bonus level of the second Ouendan game has a guy sending a text message to his girlfriend on Christmas excusing his lateness, and the Anthropomorphic Personification of said text message has to reach its destination.

 - Christmas Nights is a special "demo" of NiGHTS Into Dreams with unlockable material not found in the main game proper.